simple-restricted-token/simple-restricted-token/README.md

 However, we feel the current trend of ~~proposing~~ marketing token standards as solutions for individual use-cases poses a threat to future interoperability within the tokenized ecosystem.

-Specifically this compromises the usuability of security tokens and the exchanges that wish to support them.
+Specifically this compromises the usability of security tokens and the exchanges that wish to support them.

 It is our belief that a simplistic underlying standard, which may be easily extended for varying compliance needs, is a far more forward-thinking approach.

 This design gives greater freedom / upgradability to token issuers and simultaneously decreases the burden of integration for developers and exchanges.

-Additionally, we see fit to provide a framework by which human-readable messages may be returned when token transfers are rejected.
+Additionally, we see fit to provide a framework by which human-readable messages may be returned when token transfers are reverted.

-Visibility into _why_ a token's transfer was rejected is of equal importance to the successful enforcement of the transfer restriction itself.
+Visibility into _why_ a token's transfer was reverted is of equal importance to the successful enforcement of the transfer restriction itself.

 A widely adopted pattern for handling rejections and messaging within token transfers will highly convenience the exchanges, wallets, and interface builders of the future.